-(3) have written notification from DOH that they do not have a disqualifying conviction after submitting to the CCHS.
+(3) have written notification from DOH that he or she does not have a disqualifying conviction after submitting to the CCHS.

 K. Qualifications of a behavioral support consultation provider agency: A behavioral support consultation provider agency must comply with and ensure that all behavioral support consultants, whether subcontractors or employees, comply with 8.314.5.10 NMAC.